Sexual Reproduction In Plants: Features and its Process

 Cross-Pollination

 Cross-pollination is a process where there is a transfer of pollen to another plant's stigma.
-The process increases the amount of genetic variation and, hence, enhances the resistance of the plant towards pathogenic diseases or even response towards changes in the environment.
+The process increases the amount of genetic variation and, hence, improves the resistance of the plant towards pathogenic diseases or even response towards changes in the environment.

-Agents Of Pollination
+Agents of Pollination

 Wind